Make Your Resume Pop: Timeless Tips - Get Noticed!

 Ken Chase, Freelance Writer

-11 min read
+13 min read

 Green geometrical pattern

-To ensure that your resume stands out from the crowd, it’s important to tailor it to both your audiences.
+To help your resume stand out from the crowd, it’s important to tailor it to both of your audiences.
 Not only should it be easy to read for the human eye, but it should also have the keywords an ATS is scanning for.
+The good news is that there are some simple tips you can use to satisfy the machines and any humans tasked with reviewing your resume submission.

 Let’s go over some of the “can’t miss tricks” to getting your resume past the screening systems while keeping it attractive enough to warrant attention after it reaches the hiring manager’s desk.